champion97/weibo-alarm/README.md

 # weibo-alarm

-Monitor the dynamics of Weibo users and send it to WeChat.
+Monit the activities of Weibo users and send it to WeChat.

 ## Usage